(1) The Returning Judge

 If the owner knew the thief was coming at 1 a.m., he could sleep until 12:30, then awaken and turn on all the lights and do whatever was necessary to keep the thief from breaking in.
 But since we do not know when the thief will come, we should watch for the coming of the thief — this means that if we are watching, we will be able to see the thief as he approaches.
 It means we will be able to see and know that destruction is about to take place if we are watching the signs in the sun, moon, and stars!

 We must also pay attention to world events, if we have access to up-to-the-minute news.
-But at some point near the end of WW3 we will have all our communication satellites destroyed, and / or electronics destroyed by an EMP from nuclear explosions.
+But during WW3 we will have all our communication satellites destroyed, and / or electronics destroyed by an EMP from nuclear explosions.
 (An electromagnetic pulse will fry everything electronic.)
 The global nuclear war will take place 2-3 weeks before the coming of Christ (more on the timing is in a later chapter).

 Watching the signs is kind of like radar.
 An army general cannot know when the enemy planes are approaching, but if the radar is watching, it will give him advance warning so the air-raid alarm can sound.
 Civilians and military personnel can then flee into bomb shelters for protection.
 In like manner, we are commanded to watch the cosmic events in this solar system so we will know when to flee to shelters for protection during the time of global destruction from asteroids, volcanic eruptions, earthquakes, etc. The exact things to look for and what will happen is the main focus of this book.

 Most people believe the four horsemen of the Apocalypse are yet to ride out, but they have already ridden out during the past 2,000 years of war, famine, and persecution, as I show in BK1.